 If you’re not getting enough naturally in your diet, a biotin supplement could help.

 There are so many reasons to quit smoking: The habit wreaks havoc on your health and can lead to very serious (even fatal) health conditions.

 While smoke is a pollutant that can damage your hair, cigarettes have also been found to damage the DNA of your hair follicles.

-Although rare, hair loss could be one of the most unwanted side effects of taking sertraline.
+Although rare, hair loss could be one of the most unwanted side effects of taking an antidepressant.

-The type of hair loss sertraline could trigger is called telogen effluvium — which is essentially excessive shedding.
+The type of hair loss sertraline and other antidepressants could trigger is called telogen effluvium — which is essentially excessive shedding.

 Thankfully, there are treatments that can help reverse this type of temporary hair loss and encourage regrowth.

 If you are experiencing hair loss of any type, it’s a good idea to speak with a healthcare professional to determine the best treatment options for you.